Speech-Language Pathologist

 Megan received her Master of Science from the University of Alberta in Speech-Language Pathology in 2023.
 While in Alberta, Megan was an active member of her faculty, acting as class representative and leading her peers as President of the Rehabilitation Medicine Students Association.

 In 2017, Megan graduated from Laurentian University with her Bachelor of Arts in Psychology and with Minors in Ethics and in Health and Disabilities.
 Prior to beginning her degree in Speech-Language Pathology, Megan worked for several years supporting autistic children.
-Megan now has experience working in Ontario, Alberta, Saskatchewan, and the Northwest Territories, having sought unique opportunities to experience Speech-Language Pathology across a variety of settings.
+Megan has experience working in Ontario, Alberta, Saskatchewan, and the Northwest Territories, having sought unique opportunities to experience Speech-Language Pathology across a variety of settings.

 - Lidcombe Program for Early Intervention in Stuttering